codectified/mindroots/src/content/about.md

+Getting Started With Graphs

+Welcome in!
 MindRoots is a project in cognitive science, linguistics and philosophy, at least.

+Less formally, it’s a graphical etymonic dictionary and ontological database.

+Graphical meaning the data is in a graph database.
+Graph databases can more closely mirror natural structures

+The big idea is life as language and language as life.
+We all have the same parts, hearts, minds and bodies all

 We can only understand the mind and the self through language.

-If we can see language a little better, the process as a whole, we can probably see ourselves and our minds a bit better, too.
+If we can see language a better, the process as a whole, we can see ourselves and our hearts and minds a bit better, too.

-Featured here as part of this project is a morphosyntactic semantic modeling tool for navigating a graph database of words and their interrelationships.
+You can explore the database dive right in and select a corpus from the library to view a detailed graph of any word in the corpus.

+Or

 For an interactive tutorial with graphical examples navigating the database, check out this article on the basic elements language: [Introduction](/mindroots/introduction)

-If familiar with some of these ideas already you can jump to more advanced topics in the [Articles](/mindroots/articles) section.

-Or, dive right in and select a corpus from the library to view a detailed graph of any word in the corpus.

 (data is limited in the current version!)